mrauha/compchem_start/README.md

 # Computational chemistry - how to get started

+This document has resources for people new to computational quantum chemistry.
+Mainly directed for people starting at [our lab](https://blogs.helsinki.fi/johansson-group/).

+This list is currently quite rough looking, I'm constantly making updates :)

 List of abbreviations:
   * DFT - Density functional theory
   * QC - Quantum chemistry